 Nobody really knows where football came from.
 It was apparently mentioned in the Statutes of Galway of 1527, but the first definite reference was Iomán na Bionne.
 Seamus Dall MacCuartha in 1670 mentioned this game in a poem - but he could have meant Hurling as well.

 According to him a prototypical version of football seems to have been played especially in Northern Dublin, Meath and Louth according to the poet.
 Eight men per side were fighting for control over a ball.
 Literally - MacCuarta mentions free-for-all wrestling matches as being not against the rules.
 The game lasted a whole afternoon.

 Football was very popular in the 19th century, at the same time being very parochial - every parish played, but with rules as thought up in the parish.
 Not even size or form of the ball were regulated.
 Many "serious" sportsmen thus switched to rugby, just becoming popular in British schools, colleges, universities and army units.
 Teacher Michael Cusack was bitten by the rugby-bug too ... but soon refrained from playing because his Irish-nationalist politics estranged him from the rest of the team.
 Rugby in Ireland was the game played by "West Brits", Cusack an ardent supporter of home rule.

-In 1884 Michael Cusack became one of the foundes of the Gaelic Athletics Association (GAA), promoting "national sports" in a decidedly nationalistic context.
-Football soon became the most popular game in the GAA - with rules centrally compiled.
+In 1884 Michael Cusack became one of the founders of the Gaelic Athletics Association (GAA), promoting "national sports" in a decidedly nationalistic context.
+Football soon became the most popular game in the GAA (with hurling a close second) - with rules centrally compiled.

 Gaelic Football - The Basic Rules